 For years I lived in an area of California that was once a fruit orchard valley before it became Silicon Valley.
 We had eleven fruit trees on our property including several apricot trees.

-Every summer it was a race to use up the fragile, sun ripened apricots before the birds got to them or worse before the little hellions that were my boys decided that the apricots were the perfect summer version of a snowball and began to toss the honey nectar filled orbs at each other turning my yard and patios into a sticky, oozing mass of coral colored gunk.
+Every apricot season it was a race to use up the fragile, sun-ripened apricots before the birds got to them or worse, before the little hellions that were my boys decided that the apricots were the perfect summer version of a snowball and began to toss the honey nectar filled orbs at each other, turning my yard and patios into a sticky, oozing mass of coral colored gunk.

-The boys have long since grown and for the most part have stopped making messes that I have to clean up and we have moved to the other side of the continent but come summer my thoughts still turn to ways I can make the most of the short apricot summer season.
+The boys have long since grown and for the most part have stopped making messes that I have to clean up and we have moved to the other side of the continent but come apricot season and my thoughts still turn to ways I can make the most of the short time these delicious fruits are available.

-The base of this Gluten Free Apricot Almond Tart is a gluten free almond mixture, which is not too sweet and really lets the apricots shine.
+The base of this Gluten-Free Apricot Almond Tart is a gluten free almond mixture made with ground almonds, eggs (I use pasture-raised eggs from Nature’s Yoke), powdered sugar, and butter.
+The base is not too sweet and really lets the apricots shine.
 Best of all, it is easy to prepare and the oven does most of the work.

-6 tablespoons melted butter or non-dairy butter substitute such as Earth Balance, cooled slightly plus more butter for preparing the pan
+- 6 tablespoons melted butter or non-dairy butter substitute such as Earth Balance, cooled slightly

-3 tablespoons powdered sugar plus more for preparing the pan and dusting on top
+- 3 tablespoons powdered sugar, plus more for dusting on top

-8 large fresh apricots, halved, pitted and then halved again (if apricots are not in season then canned will work fine, cut each half in half again)
+- 8 large fresh apricots, halved, pitted and then halved again (if apricots are not in season then sliced canned peaches will work fine)

 In a large mixing bowl combine the melted butter, powdered sugar, ground almonds, eggs, salt and honey.
 Mix very well with a whisk until lumps disappear and pour into prepared pan.